Frequently Asked Questions

 If I encounter financial hardship, can you help?

-If you anticipate any difficulty paying your tuition or hall fees, please visit the Finance Office in the Rutland Building as soon as possible.
+If you anticipate any difficulty paying your tuition or accommodation fees please contact the Student Advice and Support Service.

-The Finance Office staff will be happy to advise you of your options, depending on your particular circumstances.
-The University is keen to ensure that students are fully aware of the options available, in order to minimise financial worry and difficulty.
+The Finance Office will also be happy to advise you of your options, depending on your circumstances.
+The University is keen to ensure that students are fully aware of the options available in order to minimise financial worry and difficulty.

 If I choose to pay by direct debit, can the dates be changed if my money is going to be received late into my bank account?

 The dates are fixed and no change can be made.
-You must ensure sufficient cleared funds are in your bank account before the payment dates quoted on the Financial Payment Options Form.
+You must ensure sufficient cleared funds are in your bank account before the payments dates quoted on the Financial Payment Options Form.

 How will I know the amount to be taken from my bank account if I choose to pay by direct debit?

-The University will contact you in advance of the first payment date to advise you of the amounts and confirm the dates we will take money from your account.
-These dates are printed on the Financial Payment Options Form.
+The University will contact you in advance of the first payment date with a statement to advise you of the amounts and confirm the payment dates.
+The dates are also printed on the Financial Payment Options Form.

-I have elected to pay by direct debit but have received an invoice, is this correct?
+I have elected to pay by direct debit but have received a statement, is this correct?

 Do I have to set up a new direct debit or will my old one continue?

 Unless we hear from you, your direct debit will continue for the new academic year.
-However, if the gap between two payment transactions is more than 12 months the mandate becomes in-active and it will need to be reinstated.
+However, if the gap between two payment transactions is more than 12 months the mandate becomes inactive and it will need to be reinstated.
+It is advisable to submit a new form each academic year to reflect the correct payment dates for that respective year giving us the authority to collect payments.

 Can I pay by direct debit from my overseas bank account?